-- The name of an Axiom query is specified in the function parameters. - The function is placed in the same sheet as the Axiom query, on the same row that contains the [AQ] tag for the block to be executed, or above it. - When a user double-clicks on the cell containing the function, Axiom Software populates the first [AQ] block that it finds in the insert control column for the query, starting at the current row or lower.
+• The name of an Axiom query is specified in the function parameters.

-If the refresh type for the Axiom query is set to rebuild, then double-clicking the cell again causes the populated Axiom query block to be zeroed.
+- The function is placed in the same sheet as the Axiom query, on the same row that contains the [AQ] tag for the block to be executed, or above it. - When a user double-clicks on the cell containing the function, Axiom Software populates the first [AQ] block that it finds in the insert control column for the query, starting at the current row or lower. - By default, double-clicking the cell again causes the populated Axiom query block to be zeroed (deleting the populated rows).
+If "suppress collapse" is optionally enabled, then double-clicking the cell again has no effect.